 -A Review by H.M.
 Jr

-II have been a Licensed Massage Therapist for over 25 years.
+I have been a State Licensed Massage Therapist for over 25 years.

-I specialize in teaching my clients how to undo patterns of their own stiffness and pain.
+I specialize in teaching my clients how to undo patterns of their own accumulated tension, stiffness and pain.
+I teach my clients how to achieve more ease and better movement in their daily lives.

-This is both a pleasurable and educational learning process called the TRAGER Approach.
+This is both a pleasurable and educational learning process.

 Trager trains the brain in how it feels to be grounded in freedom.